Focus Entertainment

-Focus Entertainment (formerly Focus Home Interactive, also known as Focus Entertainment Publishing) is a French video game publisher based in Paris.
-It is a subsidiary of PulluP Entertainment Group.
+Focus Entertainment Publishing (formerly Focus Home Interactive and Focus Entertainment) is a French video game publisher based in Paris.
+It became a subsidiary of holding PulluP Entertainment Group in 2024.
 Founded in 1996, Focus has published and distributed original titles such as Sherlock Holmes, TrackMania, Runaway, and sports games like Cycling Manager and Virtual Skipper.

 History

+Focus Home Interactive was founded in 1996 in Paris.
+Initially a distributor of software, the company shifted its focus to video game publishing around 2000.
+During the 2000s it established itself as a publisher of PC and console games, releasing titles and series such as Runaway, TrackMania, Cycling Manager, and Cossacks, while later publishing internationally successful franchises including Farming Simulator.

-On 25 June 2010, it was announced that Focus had acquired the Cities XL franchise from now-defunct Monte Cristo.
-In 2012, Focus began working with Giants Software, the creator of Farming Simulator.
-In April 2018, then-CEO Cédric Lagarrigue left the company after 20 years.
+In June 2010, Focus acquired the Cities XL franchise from the bankrupt developer Monte Cristo.
+In 2012, the company began publishing games developed by Giants Software, further strengthening its position in the simuation genre.
+CEO Cédric Lagarrigue, who had led the company for two decades, departed in 2018.